vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/2-google-kaniko/1-README.md

 ## Google-kaniko

-`Google-kaniko` is a tool to build container images from a Dockerfile, inside a `container` or `Kubernetes`.
+`Google-kaniko` is a tool to build container images from a Dockerfile, inside a `container` or `Kubernetes Cluster`.
-`Google-kaniko` need not to depend on a Docker daemon for building Image.
+`Google-kaniko` does not depend on a Docker daemon for building Image.
 It can execute each command from `Dockerfile` completely in userspace.
 This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.

 The `kaniko executor image` is responsible for building an image from a Dockerfile and pushing it to a specific registry.
 Within the `kaniko executor image`, it extract the filesystem of the base image. then it execute the commands specified in Dockerfile one after one.
 After each command, it append a layer of changed files to the base image and update image metadata.

-For building the image you require the kaniko instance running and the context of image.
+For building the image you require the kaniko instance running and the context for building image.

-Lets build the image in the Kubernets environment.
+Lets build the image in the Kubernetes environment.

 - First login to your docker registry from CLI
 ```